David H. Doherty

-David H. Doherty is a current justice of the Ontario Court of Appeal and considered by many to be the author of leading judgments responsible for shaping criminal law in Canada.
+David H. Doherty is a retired justice of the Ontario Court of Appeal and considered by many to be the author of leading judgments responsible for shaping criminal law in Canada.
+Doherty is a graduate of Western Law School.

 He was initially appointed September 1, 1990, and was previously a judge of the Supreme Court of Ontario from September 2, 1988.
+He retired from the Court of Appeal in 2024.

 Justice Doherty was presented with the 2019 G. Arthur Martin award by the Toronto Criminal Lawyers Association.